Harry Dansey: Race relations conciliator

 Dansey was appointed New Zealand's second Race Relations Conciliator in 1975.
-This entailed investigating complaints, and mediation.
-He stressed the need for people to respect other cultures, and he consulted and trained in business, government, legal and professional organisations.
+This entailed investigating complaints and mediation.
+He stressed the need for people to respect other cultures, and he consulted and trained in business, government, legal, and professional organisations.
 He believed that New Zealand would develop its own unique culture, derived from both Māori and European culture.
 Dansey became a member of the Human Rights Commission in 1978.
 In 1977, Dansey was awarded the Queen Elizabeth II Silver Jubilee Medal.

 Other interests and vocations

 Dansey was elected to the Auckland City Council in 1971, serving until 1977.
 A reserve in Central Auckland was named in his honour, recognising his contribution to the city.
-As a medallist he designed in 1972 a medallion that was issued by the Pacific Commemorative Society to commemorate 600 years of Māori occupation of Tamaki-Makau-Rau.
+As a medallist, he designed in 1972 a medallion that was issued by the Pacific Commemorative Society to commemorate 600 years of Māori occupation of Tamaki-Makau-Rau.
 In 1973, he moved to the Department of Māori Affairs to further develop the department's public relations profile.

-Besides journalism, politics, cartooning and theatre, Dansey became interested in radio broadcasting, and subsequently became one of station 1ZB's first talkback hosts, and was also a frequency to current affairs programmes.
+Besides journalism, politics, cartooning, and theatre, Dansey became interested in radio broadcasting and subsequently became one of 1ZB's first talkback hosts, and was a frequent contributor to current affairs programmes.

 Later life and death

 Dansey retired from his role as race relations conciliator in October 1979, dying a few weeks later.
-He was survived by his wife, three sons and one daughter.

-He was buried with his relations at Muruika Cemetery in Ohinemutu, Rotorua.
+He was survived by his wife, three sons, and one daughter.
+He was buried with his relatives at Muruika Cemetery in Ohinemutu, Rotorua.